freenas/freenas-docs/userguide/intro.rst

   This brings in many new
   `features and drivers
   <https://www.freebsd.org/releases/11.1R/relnotes.html>`__.
 Improvements
-  have been made to the ixl(4) and mps(4) drivers and support has been added for the HBA 9400-81.
+  have been made to the ixl(4) and mps(4) drivers.
+Support has been added for the HBA 9400-81, Intel Skylake and Kaby Lake processors, and Ryzen processors.

 * There have been many improvements to OpenZFS.
 Users should notice a significant speed difference when listing a large number of snapshots